scipy-conference/scipy_proceedings/papers/zhang_macdonald/zhang_macdonald.rst

 with an unrelated primary interest.

-Broadly, there have been two high level approaches to packaging, and comparing them is useful to demonstrate the challenges to improving environmental reproducibility (TODO define?).
+Broadly, there have been two high level approaches to packaging, and comparing them is useful to demonstrate the challenges to improving environmental reproducibility.
 The simplest approach, (which will be referred to as "monolithic"), is to bundle code with all dependencies and distribute it together as a single software package.
 This pattern is most common for user-centric platforms like Windows and OSX.
 Monolithic packages are simple to install, but can sacrifice